January 31 is International Day of the Zebra!Posted January 27, 2022

 Medical students have been taught for decades that, “When you hear hoofbeats behind you, don’t expect to see a zebra.”
 In other words, look for the more common and usual, not the surprising, diagnosis.

-People with rare and chronic diseases spend years searching for answers:
+People with multisystemic conditions can spend years searching for answers:

 “But you look normal”